zenml-io/zenml/docs/book/features/secrets.md

 local secrets manager and an integration with the managed [AWS Secrets Manager](https://aws.amazon.com/secrets-manager).

+A ZenML Secret is a grouping of key-value pairs.
+These are accessed and administered via the ZenML Secret Manager (a stack component).

+Secrets are distinguished by having different schemas.
+An AWS SecretSchema, for example, has key-value pairs for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as well as an optional `AWS_SESSION_TOKEN`.
+If you don't specify a schema at the point of registration, ZenML will set the schema as `ArbitrarySecretSchema`, a kind of default schema where things that aren't attached to a grouping can be stored.

 ## Registering a secrets manager

 The local secrets manager currently exists in a YAML- and filesystem-based